 What do you want to be when you grow up?
 Students complete and analyze a variety of assessments which will assist them in investigating and exploring careers based on their interests, values, and skills.
 Students will explore post-secondary education and training options, learn about the job seeking process; including building a resume and preparing for interviews.
-They will
+They will gain an understanding of workplace regulations, the importance of lifelong learning, leadership and ethics in the workplace, and workplace readiness skills.

-CFM: Financial Literacy
+Career and Financial Management (CFM): Financial Literacy